nf-core/variantbenchmarking/README.md

 10. Include or exclude SNVs and INDELs ([bcftools filter](https://samtools.github.io/bcftools/bcftools.html#filter))
 11. Size and quality filtering for SVs ([SURVIVOR filter](https://github.com/fritzsedlazeck/SURVIVOR/wiki))

-### Liftover of truth sets:
+### Liftover of vcfs:

 This sub-workflow provides option to convert genome coordinates of truth VCF and high confidence BED file to a new assembly.
 Golden standard truth files are build upon specific reference genomes which makes the necessity of lifting over depending on the test VCF in query.
+Lifting over one or more test vcfs is also possible.

 12. Create sequence dictionary for the reference ([picard CreateSequenceDictionary](https://gatk.broadinstitute.org/hc/en-us/articles/360037068312-CreateSequenceDictionary-Picard)).
 This file can be saved and reused.
 13. Lifting over truth variants ([picard LiftoverVcf](https://gatk.broadinstitute.org/hc/en-us/articles/360037060932-LiftoverVcf-Picard))